SEL Teaching Practices

 Same as with homework and classwork, you can allow students to choose a certain number of questions to complete from a test.
 Break it into sections for the whole test or the type of question.

-This gives the student responsibility and choice over their work and performance.
+It gives the student responsibility and choice over their work and performance.

-Provide the Guardrails
+Provide Guardrails

 Limit Choices